renjithroy/heal-calculator/README.md

 Contact

-If you have any questions or comments about this project, please feel free to contact us at renjithroy06@gmail.com
+If you have any questions or comments about this project, please feel free to contact me at renjithroy06@gmail.com